White label YouTube and Pinterest app update

 Last Updated: 10th of June, 2020

-Our team has been working hard on finding a solution after Youtube recently asked us to remove our white-labelled version of their app before the 17th of June to comply with their new guidelines.
+Our team has been working hard on finding a solution after YouTube recently asked us to remove our white label version of their app before the 17th of June to comply with their new guidelines.

-Starting from the 17 June, you will be able to either display Sendible branded Youtube and Pinterest apps on your white label account or hide them if you don’t want our brand to be visible to your clients.
+Starting from 17 June, you will be able to either display Sendible branded YouTube and Pinterest apps on your white label account or hide them if you don’t want our brand to be visible to your clients.

 This will be displayed when:

 - The first time you try to add a board from a Pinterest account.